Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 One of its clever uses is to make a note of a specific location that you have photographed or wish to return to.

-As you photograph a subject, the location is noted in your EXIF (Exchangeable image file format) data.
-Read here on what app to use and how the information can benefit you.
+As you photograph a subject, the location is recorded.
+It is stored in your EXIF (Exchangeable image file format) data.

 Instagram has over 400 million users, so you can understand that 52 Million images posted a day happens very often.
 So how do you stand out?

 One of the first points is to only post your best images.
 It is tempting to share everything you photograph, but you need to cull much of your work.

 Instagram is a social media application for image sharing, but it has other uses.
 You can use it to edit your images too.

-Then, use filters to create the mood and feeling that you want.
+Then, use filters to create a mood and feeling that you want.
 This is a very basic idea of everything you can use Instagram for better editing.

 A hyper-lapse is a video created from many photographs taken in succession.

-When these images are put together, they create a really interesting feel that you cant replicate from a standard video.
+When these images are together, they create an interesting feeling.
+This is something that you can’t replicate from a standard video.

 Instagram is all about getting noticed.
 Many of the people who use this service really focus on the number of followers.

 Personally, I feel that the level of engagement with your images is more important than the number of followers.

 Tips on how to get noticed can be found in our article here.

 This is a good way to manage and process your images if you are out on the road and far from your laptop.

-If your images will have more of an impact being shared sooner than later, Instagram is a great tool for editing and sharing.
-For the other possibilities, read more here.
+Your images will have more of an impact being shared sooner than later.
+Instagram is a great tool for both editing and sharing.

 HDR or High Dynamic Range is a way of creating a stunning image from a subject with difficult lighting.

 No downloading is necessary.
-This process is a great way to show off landscapes, portraits and low-light scenes.
+This process is a great way to show off landscapes, portraits, and low-light scenes.